 On the fourth day of the march, Joe and the other Prisoners Of War heard a rumor that the injured would be driven to the POW camp.
 Joe began to act like he was lame.
 He slowly began to fall behind his group.
 To his left was a guard, the guard looked at Joe and chased him with his bayonet pointed at Joe.
 He recalled that the prisoners marched well into the night, and as they marched, were unaware that they were marching on the bodies of the dead who had been run over by Japanese trucks.

-It was in May or early June that his family received a message from the War Department.
+It was in May when his family received a message from the War Department.

 “According to War Department records, you have been designated as the emergency addressee of Private Joseph D. Lajzer, 35,017,526, who, according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.

 “I deeply regret that it is impossible for me to give you more information than is contained in this letter.
 In the last days before the surrender of Bataan, there were casualties which were not reported to the War Department.
 Conceivably the same is true of the surrender of Corregidor and possibly other islands of the Philippines.
 The Japanese Government has indicated its intention of conforming to the terms of the Geneva Convention with respect to the interchange of information regarding prisoners of war.
 At some future date, this Government will receive through Geneva a list of persons who have been taken prisoners of war.
 Until that time the War Department cannot give you positive information.